duanenewman/duanenewman.net/content/blog/post/2019-07-29 Basic Auth with TFS Package Server.md

 ## Why?

 I never ran into this issue on my Windows VM, and I think it is because the TFS server responds with a request to negotiate credentials and so Windows goes into action and authenticates me with my domain login and everything just works.
-I'm pretty sure this would be an issue if I attemted to connect with a Windows machine that was not joined to the domain.
+I'm pretty sure this would be an issue if I attempted to connect with a Windows machine that was not joined to the domain.

 I hope this saves you some time (and me, next time I run into this).